 Frequently Asked Questions

-A: No, lawyers may make the process seem complicated but it’s actually simple.
-Our easy to follow instructions and documents make the process straightforward.
+No, the process might seem complicated, but it’s actually simple.
+Our easy-to-follow instructions and documents make the process straightforward.

 What is the turnaround time on my docs?